ChillarAnand/avilpage.com/rubik-cube-mosaics.md

 ### About the collection

-I have been fascinated by Rubik Cube Mosaic art since I came to know about.
-I badly wanted to try it out and have collected ~720 rubik cubes.
+After seeinng some mosaic art, I wanted to try it out and have collected ~720 rubik cubes.

 There are wide variety of cubes in terms of quality.
 Depending on the quality, the price changes.
 To make a large mosaic with good quality cubes needs some capital.

 I have collected medium quality cubes for now.
-With this cubes, making mosaics will take time.
+With these cubes, making mosaics will take time.

 I am looking for a good vendor to buy high quality cubes.

 If you need mosaics of your or your friends or any other people your are interested in, you can [reach out to me](https://forms.gle/Hre4z4aLqJA5zYWe6).

+If you plan to make your own mosaics and if you need cubes temporarily, let me know.